ToshioCP/Gtk4-tutorial/sec17.md

 The code above does:

-- Build the "fullscreen" action and "color" action.
+- Build a "fullscreen" action and "color" action.
 - Connect the "fullscreen" action and the "change-state" signal handler `fullscreen_changed`
 - Its initial state is set to FALSE.
 - Connect the "color" action and the "activate" signal handler `color_activate`
 - Its parameter type is string and the initial value is "red".
-- Add the action to the action map `win`.
+- Add the actions to the action map `win`.

 ## Example code